SAT Exam Eligibility: Check Age Limit, Educational Qualification & Required Documents

 • A son/daughter of the state or an orphan.

-The SAT exam syllabus and eligibility are focused on candidates who are just finishing high school or still studying.
+The SAT exam syllabus and eligibility are focused on candidates who are finishing high school or are still studying.
 Abiding by the SAT exam eligibility will help candidates with a smooth admission process to their preferred universities.

 FAQs

-Ques: Who is eligible for SAT test?
+Ques: Who is eligible for the SAT?

-Ques: Can I attempt SAT after 12th?
+Ques: Can I attempt the SAT after 12th?

-Ans: You must be required to complete class 12 or an equivalent exam from a recognized board to apply for the SAT Entrance Exam 2024.
+Ans: You must be required to complete class 12 or an equivalent exam from a recognized board to apply for the SAT Entrance Exam 2025-26.

 Ques: How many SAT attempts are OK?